cesarvarela/apubtest/README.md

 - Run on port `300${NODE_INDEX}` (3001 for NODE_INDEX=1, 3002 for NODE_INDEX=2, etc.)
 - Connect to the database using the `DATABASE_URL` from its environment file

+### Example Schemas

+The `schemas/` folder contains example schema files that demonstrate how to define and structure schemas for the application:

+- `core-schema.json` - Core schema definition
+- `core-context.jsonld` - Core JSON-LD context
+- `local-schema-example.json` - Example local schema extending the core schema
+- `local-context-example.jsonld` - Example local JSON-LD context

+These files serve as templates and references for creating your own schemas within the semantic incident database system.

 ### Available Scripts

 For a complete list of available scripts and their functionality, check the `package.json` file: